Parenting to Sleep

-Sleep Group - Guided by our sleep educators, come share and learn strategies for better sleep for the whole family!
+Sleep Support - Guided by our sleep educators, come share and learn strategies for better sleep for the whole family!

-We are thrilled to announce that our community's generous support of the mama 'hood scholarship fund has allowed us to offer donation-based support groups July 1st through September 30th 2018.
-It takes a village, and with your ongoing donations, we hope to be able to offer this support throughout 2018.
+We are thrilled to announce that our community's generous support of the mama 'hood scholarship fund has allowed us to offer donation-based support groups, beginning July 1st 2018.

 Private Consults - Sleep Consults are also available for families who want one-on-one coaching to recognize and develop their baby's sleep patterns.
 We approach sleep from a whole-family perspective.
 Rather than focus on sleep training, we help you learn to recognize babies cues and create a developmentally appropriate and family-friendly plan for sleep.

 To schedule a consult, call the front desk at 303.643.5662